mbellehumeur/SlicerCastInterface/README.md

 - **IDC Claude** — Build a personal IDC study worklist from natural-language queries; Claude and the idc-index run as a hub-connected resource server.
 - **OHIF** — Open OHIF viewer instances that stay in sync with the worklist.
 - **VolView** — Open VolView instances that stay in sync with the worklist.
-- **VSlim** — Open Slim instances that stay in sync with the worklist.
+- **Slim** — Open Slim instances that stay in sync with the worklist.
 - **Scene view** — Show each connected image display’s layout (including 3D slicer on same or remote hosts).
 - **Total Segmentator** — From OHIF or VolView, send an MR or CT study to TotalSegmentator and receive segmentation results (SEG or RTSTRUCT).
 Total segmentator is connected to the hub as a resource server.

-Cast has a context/content sharing strategy and hub architecture that differs somewhat to FHIRcast, see description [here](CastInterface/docs/cast-description.md).
+Cast has a context/content sharing strategy and hub architecture that differs somewhat from FHIRcast, see description [here](CastInterface/docs/cast-description.md).